What is Cuckooing

 This can also often involve financial, physical, mental and emotional abuse of the vulnerable resident.

-Just like other forms of modern slavery, cuckooing involves the exploitation of vulnerable people by criminals to make illegal profits.
+Just like other forms of exploitation, cuckooing involves criminals taking advantage of vulnerable people to make illegal profits.
 In this case their lives and homes are taken over by the criminals.

 As with forced labour or sexual or other forms of criminal exploitation, victims of cuckooing are not always held captive by physical restraints.